pgibler/cmdh/README.md

 - Hotkey menu system for efficient usage
 - Interactively run the generated commands
 - Differentiates between shell command types: interactive and non-interactive
-- Use either ollama for local execution or OpenAI models.
+- Use either ollama for local execution or OpenAI models to use the gpt models remotely.

 ## LLM support